Odin in Norse Mythology: Origin Story, Meaning and Symbols

 Worship and Association

 In some accounts of Norse myths, Odin has been described as a deity who was not fond of values such as justice and respect for law.
-He is known for his wandering acts and behaving in manner outside of convention.
+He is known for his wandering acts and behaving in ways outside of convention.
 This made him the patron god of outlaws and wanderers.

 Another very important function of Odin came in the form of the counsel he gave to warriors before battles.
-This earned him the title of Warrior God.
+This earned him the title Warrior God.
 Odin was the one who determined the victors of a battle.

 Other interesting myths about Odin

 Below, World History Edu presents a few more interesting things that you probably did not know about the Allfather in Norse mythology:

 - The well of of Urd was guarded by Mimir; hence its other name, “Mimir’s Well”.
 Mimir (“The Remember”) was the wisest of beings in the cosmos.
 Sadly he died during the Aesir-Vanir War and his head was decapitated.
 Odin took Mimir’s head and performed some magic trick, bringing the head back to life.
 Odin would then use Mimir’s head to counsel him.